Price of Anarchy with Heterogeneous Latency Functions: Part II - PoA for Atomic Flows

-We can extend the above proof to find an upper bound on the price of anarchy in $k$-commodity atomic networks with decomposable polynomial delay functions.
-The proof technique is the same as the proof in \cite{AAE2005} \begin{theorem} Let $\mathcal{C}$ be a set of decomposable $\theta$-polynomial delay functions.
-If $(G,R,\Phi)$ is a $k$-commodity atomic instance with delay functions in $\mathcal{C}$, then the price of anarchy of atomic flow routing on $(G,R,\Phi)$ is $O(a_{max}(N_{\Phi}+k\theta)^{\theta+1})$. \end{theorem}
+We can extend the above proof to find an upper bound on the price of anarchy in $k$-commodity atomic networks with decomposable polynomial delay functions. \begin{theorem} Let $\mathcal{C}$ be a set of decomposable $\theta$-complete polynomial delay functions.
+If $(G,R,\Phi)$ is a $k$-commodity atomic network flow routing game instance with the delay function $\Phi$ in $\mathcal{C}$, then the price of anarchy of atomic flow routing in $(G,R,\Phi)$ is $O(a_{max}^{\theta+2}N_{\Phi}^{\theta+1})$ \end{theorem} \begin{proof} Using the variational inequality applicable in the case of atomic flow routing, we get, for the $i$th commodity:

+where $f$ is the Nash equilibrium flow and $\hat{f}$ is the flow function with the $i$th commodity using $P'_i$ instead of $P_i$ to route $r_i$ units of flow.
+The introduction of the $i$th commodity to edges in the path $P'_i$ adds a number of terms to the delay.
+Consider the following sum of delay terms on edge $e$ when $\hat{f}_i(e)$ is nonzero.